create3000/x_ite/docs/_posts/components/Geospatial/GeoMetadata.md

 GeoMetadata includes a generic subset of metadata about the geographic data.

-The GeoMetadata node belongs to the **Geospatial** component and its default container field is *children.* It is available since X3D version 3.0 or later.
+The GeoMetadata node belongs to the **Geospatial** component and its default container field is *children.* It is available from X3D version 3.0 or later.

 ## Hierarchy